 What are your hours?
-Right now Lee's Paws and Claws is open from 10-4 each day and we are closed on Sundays and Mondays.
+Right now Lee's Paws and Claws is open from 10-4 each day and we are closed on Sundays.

 Can you email me pictures of the dogs and cats?
 Once an animal is available, they are placed on AdoptaPet.com and our website.